emqx/emqx-docs/en_US/getting-started/new-features.md

 - Visualized data flows: Using [Flows](../dashboard/flows.md) users can clearly see how data flows from devices or clients through the rule engine
 - Configuration updates during runtime: Hot update that takes effect immediately

-## Overload protection, Limiter and Buffer queue for Bridges
+## Overload Protection, Limiter and Buffer Queue for Bridges

-New **Limiter** feature delivers a more accurate and layered rate control and ensures that the system operates under the expected workload, because it supports limiting client behavior at the client, listener, or node levels.
-The combination of Overload protection and Limiter prevents the clients from becoming too busy or receiving excessive request traffic and ensures stable system operation.
+The new **Limiter** feature enhances connection and messaging rate control by providing more precise and layered rate control options.
+It ensures that the system operates under the expected workloads by limiting the client behavior at the client, listener, or node levels.
+The combination of the Overload protection and Limiter features prevents the clients from becoming overwhelmed or receiving excessive request traffic and ensures stable system operation.

-We also added a generic buffer queue for all bridges which allows to buffer messages generated under stressful conditions.
-It can be configured to store messages in memory or disk cache when external resources are unavailable, for example, due to network fluctuations or service downtime.
-Messages will be sent after the service is restored.
-However, requests may expire in the buffer – this is a big difference comparing with v4.
-If the buffered data exceeds the limit, it will be discarded following the First In First Out (FIFO) rule.
+A generic buffer queue is also added for all bridges, allowing buffer messages generated under stressful conditions.
+This buffer can be configured to store messages in either memory or disk cache when external resources are unavailable, such as during network fluctuations or service downtime.
+Buffered messages will be sent once the service is restored.
+However, requests in the buffer may expire, which is a big difference compared to version 4.
+If the amount of buffered data exceeds the limit, it will be discarded following the First In First Out (FIFO) rule.

 ## Cloud Native and EMQX Operator